agosfasanelli/Test-Plan-Lecturalia-v1.md/Bug-Report-001.md

 - Resolution: Desktop view

 ## Preconditions
-- User is on the Lecturalia.com website.
+- User is on Lecturalia.com.
 - Internet connection is available.

 ## Steps to Reproduce
-1. Navigate to a category page (e.g., "Tema: Cómics").
+1. Navigate to any category page (e.g., "Tema: Cómics").
 2. Observe the layout at the top of the page.
+3. Repeat with other category pages.

 ## Actual Result
-- A large empty white space is displayed at the top of the page before the main content.
+- A large empty white space appears at the top of all category pages.
-- The space does not contain any visible content or functional elements.
+- No visible content or functional elements are displayed in that area.

 ## Expected Result
-- The page should display content immediately bel
+- Category pages should display content directly below the header without unnecessary empty space.
+- The layout should be visually consistent and optimized.

+## Severity
+Low

+## Priority
+Low